naliferopoulos/ThinkingInBinary/_posts/2019-07-03-urls-are-dangerous.md

 categories:
   - Blog
 tags:
-  - Post Formats
+  - Apache Camel
+  - Web Application Cybersecurity Testing
-  - readability
+  - Research
-  - standard
+  - Exploitation
 ---

 Freaking finally.
 It was about time!
 The first technical security post around here, and to be honest, the first post in a long time.
 I won't bore you with a bunch of excuses as to why I haven't been creating content, I'll get straight to the point.